 When the program is Then ALTCS The change may affect whether or not: Community Spouse policy applies; The spouse's income is included in the income determination; The spouse's resources are included in the resource determination; and The spouse's income and expenses are included in the SOC determination.
 Freedom to Work (FTW)-ALTCS The change may affect whether or not Community Spouse policy applies when determining the customer's SOC.
-FTW The customer may qualify for another
+FTW The customer may qualify for another Medicaid

-Breast and Cervical Cancer Treatment Pprogram (BCCTP) Medicaid program because of the different income budgeting for married couples.
+Breast and Cervical Cancer Treatment Program (BCCTP) program because of the different income budgeting for married couples.
 SSI-MAO The change may affect whether or not: Medicare Savings Program (MSP) The spouse's income is included in the income determination; and The couple income standard may be used instead of the individual standard.
 Adult The change may affect who is included in the customer's income group.
-See Caretaker Relative MA602D.
+See MA602D.
+Caretaker Relative customer's income group.
+Gee MAGOZD.
 Pregnant Woman; Child; or KidsCare